-Wright: Every individual has a lifetime transfer exemption.
+Wright: Every individual has a lifetime transfer exemption that they can use to make gifts during their lifetime.
 Or they can save it and use it as an estate tax exemption.
 But the idea with estate planning is to get appreciation out of your estate.
 So if you can financially afford it, then the recommended course of action is to use your exemption-or most of your exemption-during your life and make gifts.

-So to answer your specific question, each individual has a \$5.45M lifetime exemption.
-So a married couple has \$10.9M.
-And [in 2017] that's going up slightly to \$5.49M and then for a married couple again, multiplied by two.
-So that means I can transfer in today's value for a single person, almost \$5.5M dollars and not pay any gift tax.
-And then let that asset grow outside of my estate so that I've shifted that future wealth.
+Under current law, a single person can gift almost \$5.5 million and not pay any gift tax.
+And then let that asset grow outside of their estate so that they've shifted that future wealth.
 You might ask, who pays the gift taxes, the donor or the [recipient]?
 Most people are under the impression that gift tax is paid by the recipient, and it's not.
 Gift tax is paid by the donor, the grantor-the PE executive or principal, in this case.

-When there is gift tax payable because you transferred an asset in excess of the \$5.5M, then there is a 40 percent gift tax paid by the donor.
-The recipient always receives the gift incometax-free.
+When there is gift tax payable because you transferred an asset in excess of the \$5.5 million, then there is a 40 percent gift tax paid by the donor.
+The recipient always receives the gift income-tax-free.